-In other words, the goal of perfectionism has increased over time.
+In other words, the goal of teenage perfectionism has increased over time.

 Types of Perfectionism

-As a parent, if you feel that your teen has developed a number of perfectionist tendencies, it’s important to understand two types of perfectionism:
+As a parent, if you feel that your teen has developed a number of perfectionist tendencies, it’s important to understand two types of perfectionism that teens seek:

 A self-oriented perfectionist engages in rigorous self-evaluation.
 They possess strong internal motivation to obtain perfection and try to avoid failure at all cost.
 These are the kids who put pressure on themselves, without any, or very little, push from parents or teachers.

 A socially-prescribed perfectionist believes that other people or institutions have unrealistic expectations for them.
 The pressure to be perfect is external.
 These are the kids who take to heart comments from teachers, coaches, parents, and friends.

 No matter where the pressure is coming from, it’s easy for anxiety and perfectionist tendencies to increase during high school and college.

 Teenage perfectionism can also manifest itself differently within diverse subsets.

 Academically gifted kids

 Academically gifted students who have been praised for being smart starting from a young age often grapple with perfectionism and the pressure to excel in every school subject.
 For students like this, standardized testing and the college admissions process can place enormous pressure upon them to outperform peers.